-Fig. 18.6.
-The statistical moments (M) of order q of the gradients of satellite radar reflectivities (Z) from the Tropical Rainfall Monitoring Mission (TRMM) covering the full planetary scale down to 4.3 km, normalized so that the mean = 1.
+Fig. 6: Satellite radar reflectivities (Z) from the Tropical Rainfall Monitoring Mission (TRMM) covering the full planetary scale down to 5km.
 With the exception of very low order moment dominated by (nominally) zero rain reflectivity, the multiscaling holds remarkably well.
-The data is from 1166 consecutive orbits (70 days) at 4.3km resolution, swath width 220km; the curves from bottom to top are for moments of order q =0, 0.2, 0.4, 0.6...
-2.0.
+The bars indicate the orbit to orbit variability, they are not errors.
+This figure uses data from the same local time of day, once every day, May 1-30, 2006, 250km swath, TRMM data (30 orbits).
 Analysis shows that K(q) satisfies the universal form (eq.
-8) with α =0.5, C1=0.63.
-Multifractal modelling shows that the slight curvature in the above for low q is well explained by this simple threshold detection model: the moments of order <2 are determined within 7% over the entire range 20,000 - 4.3km by the two parameters α , C1, a threshold equal to one half the mean reflectivity, and an "effective external scale" \approx 30,000km.
+8) with α =1.5, C_1 =0.63, but with rain detectable above instrumental noise having a fractal support of codimension C_s =0.41.
+Multifractal modelling shows that the slight curvature in the above for low q is well explained by this simple threshold detection model: the moments of order <2 are determined within 7% over the entire range 20,000-5km by the two parameters α , C_1 , and a threshold equal to one half the mean reflectivity, and an "effective external scale" \approx 40,000km.